 1. Damnoen Saduak Floating Market - The Oldest Floating Market

 Yes, you will read on several blogs and review websites that Damnoen Saduak Floating Market lost its authenticity and became a tourist trap.
 In my opinion, it’s still worth the visit and not necessarily a trap.
 As Thailand’s oldest floating market, Damnoen Saduak Floating Market gained extreme popularity thanks to its reputation and the fact that the Tourist Authority of Thailand labelled the market as the top activity in Thailand.
 Over the years, the floating market got flooded with tourists instead of only locals, resulting in a transformation of shops.
 Nowadays, the market mainly sells souvenirs, clothing, food, drinks and herbs.
-But you need to understand that the vendors need to make a living, and they will sell that what its customers will buy.
+But you need to understand that the vendors need to make a living, and they will sell what their customers will buy.
 And to be honest, the variety of souvenirs they sell is impressive.
 I truly believe that if you are looking for good souvenirs, this is the place to go!

 At Damnoen Saduak, you will find plenty of canoes serving all sorts of goods and foods.

 Now, why do I list Damnoen Saduak in this article about the best floating markets in Bangkok?
 In my opinion, Damnoen Saduak Floating Market has by far the most ‘floating market’ feeling of all the floating markets in Bangkok.
 You will literally take a boat and float from one canal to another with the possibility to buy food, drinks and goods from other boats or from the canal side.
 I believe this is what you want to experience when visiting a floating market, otherwise, when you are just walking next to vendors, it’s not really a floating market.
 There is one major thing that I do not like about Damnoen Saduak Floating Market, though.
 After nine o’clock in the morning, when the majority of the visitors start arriving, the canals get busy.
 The boats the people use are mainly motorized boats that often turn on their engines.
 The result: a toxic fume of exhaust gasses.
 To avoid this, I would strongly advise visiting this floating market as early as possible.
-Damnoen Saduak Floating Market is located around one hundred kilometres from Bangkok.
+Damnoen Saduak Floating Market is located around one hundred kilometres from Bangkok so your best option is to hire a private van.
 For more information about the market itself and how to get there, check out our complete guide to Damnoen Saduak Floating Market.
 Damnoen Saduak Floating Market is the only floating market in Bangkok

 The busiest floating market in Bangkok, Damnoen Saduak.